fischerphilipp/CloudSyncMonitor/README.md

 - Notification Mail Recipient
     - You can specify multiple addresses with a semicolon.
 - Only Report Errors (true/false)
-    - If set to true you will only be notified on failed sync relationships.
-If set this to false you will get a notification for every successful sync as well.
+    - If set to true you will only be notified about failed sync relationships.
+If set to false you will get a notification for every successful sync as well.
 You will always receive one mail per sync relationship.
     - This parameter could be set to "false" for initial testing and afterwards changed to "true" (see instructions below).
 - Refresh Token
     - This is the refresh token generated before